geometor/euclid.geometor.com/pages/02.elements/01.book-1/01.definitions/15.15/article.md

 taxonomy:
   tag:
   category:
-    -
+    - circles
 ---

-<p>A <term>circle</term> is a plane figure contained by one line such that all the straight lines falling upon it from one point among those lying within the figure are equal to one another;</p>
+A <term>circle</term> is a plane figure contained by one line such that all the straight lines falling upon it from one point among those lying within the figure are equal to one another;

 ===

-<h1>15</h1>
-<p>A <term>circle</term> is a plane figure contained by one line such that all the straight lines falling upon it from one point among those lying within the figure are equal to one another;</p>